 Students appreciate the four-day school week.
 Classes generally meet Monday through Thursday, except in cases of Monday holidays or final exams.
-This gives students a longer weekend to pursue personal and academic interests, co-curricular activities or a part-time job to help pay for college expenses.
+This gives students a longer weekend for personal and academic pursuits, co-curricular activities or a part-time job to help pay for college expenses.